 - Every single woman you know has been harassed.
 And just as importantly, every single woman you don’t know has been harassed. #YesAllWomen

 I’ve been running for about eight years.
 I often run alone at night and I like exploring new neighborhoods, but over thousands of miles I’ve only experienced street harassment about three times.
+[Edit: A fact!
+The Stop Street Harassment advocacy organization reports that "at least 65 percent of women have experienced catcalls, leers, and unwanted sexual propositions and advances", so about a third of women have never experienced this.]

 - #YesAllWomen learn to say “Sorry, I have a boyfriend” because we are only safe if we are another man’s property.

 I’ve never had to deal with a man failing to take a rejection gracefully because I have never had to reject someone.
+I don’t spend time in bars or anywhere else where my presence may imply that I’m looking for romance, though.

 - because men joke about how girls always have to go to the bathroom in groups but they are the reason we do so. #YesAllWomen